EttusResearch/uhd/fpga/docs/usrp3/build_instructions.md

 ### Additional Build Options

-It is possible to make a target and specific additional options in the form VAR=VALUE in the command.
-For example: `make B210 PROJECT_ONLY=1`
+It is possible to make a target and specify additional options in the form VAR=VALUE in the command.
+For example:

-Here are the supported options:
+$ make X310 GUI=1

+The options available are described in the following subsections.

+#### Xilinx Vivado Make Options

+- `GUI=1` : Run the Vivado build in GUI mode instead of batch mode.
+After the build is complete, Vivado provides an option to save the fully configured project for customization
+- `CHECK=1` : Run elaboration only to check HDL syntax
+- `SYNTH=1` : Run synthesis only
+- `TOP=<module>` : Specify an alternate top-level module for syntax checking

+#### Xilinx ISE Make Options

 - `PROJECT_ONLY=1` : Only create a Xilinx project for the specified target(s).
-Useful for use with the ISE GUI. (*NOTE*: this option is only valid for Xilinx ISE)
+Useful for use with the ISE GUI.
 - `EXPORT_ONLY=1` :  Export build targets from a GUI build to the build directory.
-Requires the project in build-\*_\* to be built. (*NOTE*: this option is only valid for Xilinx ISE)
+Requires the project in build-\*_\* to be built.
-- `GUI=1` : Run the Vivado build in GUI mode instead of batch mode.
-After the build is complete, Vivado provides an option to save the fully configured project for customization (*NOTE*: this option is only valid for Xilinx Vivado)